PolyMj/CS_538_ballarmj/FinalProjectNotes.md

    - Expand to allow for checking multiple polygons.
    - Expand to check on a model-by-model basis, using bounding boxes to optimize these checks.
    - Focus will be in direct/specular lighting, but diffuse lighting will be simulated if time allows.
- - After 4/20
+ - ~~After 4/20~~
-   - I'll try using similations to define a function that can be used to approximate the ambient lighting behaviour of a model.
+   - ~~I'll try using similations to define a function that can be used to approximate the ambient lighting behaviour of a model. ~~
-   - These "ambient functions" will take in all light sources during an initial lighting pass, then during rendering will take in a point and return the influence they have on the lighting of that point.
+   - ~~These "ambient functions" will take in all light sources during an initial lighting pass, then during rendering will take in a point and return the influence they have on the lighting of that point. ~~
-   - All of this will likely be on a separate branch, called something like "final_project_ambiance"
+   - ~~All of this will likely be on a separate branch, called something like "final_project_ambiance"~~
+   - Scratch literally all of this, I just get excited at dumb ideas and jump to step 10 before I've started step 1

 #
 # Misc Notes